Beat the control: performance marketing

 Helping an entire company to communicate on brand

 In a startup, everything happens fast and individuals have a greater degree of autonomy.
-Communications hit the outside world every day – from presentation decks and developer docs to landing pages and job ads – and most aren’t written by trained writers.
+Written communications hit the outside world every day – from presentation decks and developer docs to landing pages and job ads – and most of it isn’t seen by the copy team.

-A big part of my role as Creative Lead is to enable the entire team to become writers for what3words.
-Whether they’re in business development, HR or social media, I make sure they can communicate confidently in the what3words tone of voice, and using the clearest language possible.
+As the Senior Creative Lead, part of my role was to enable the entire company to become writers for what3words.
+Whether someone was in Business Development, HR or social media, I made sure they could communicate confidently in the what3words tone of voice, using the correct language.

 Screenshot+2021-02-02+at+19.45.28.jpg

-Using Notion, I’ve distilled my four years experience writing for what3words in an easy-access guide for the entire company.
-Highlights range from grab’n’go explainer text to an inclusive language guide, which lays out our approach to writing about disabilities, or race and ethnicity.
-I also give regular ‘what3words uni’ sessions on writing and tone of voice, helping the whole company pick up new skills and communicate brilliantly.
+Using Notion, I distilled my (ahem) considerable years’ experience writing for what3words into an easy-access guide for the entire company.
+Useful for new joiners and old hands alike, highlights range from grab’n’go what3words explainer text to an inclusive language guide, which lays out our approach to writing about disabilities, race and ethnicity and why we always say ‘delivery driver’ instead of ‘delivery man’.

 In mid-2019 we decided to try something new at what3words – launching an advocate community.
 We’d noticed more and more supporters emerging who really loved our technology and wanted it to succeed, so it was time to give them a space to get more involved.